 Uranus is the seventh nearest planet from the Sun and takes approximately 84 years to round the Sun.
 William Herschel was the discoverer of Uranus in 1781, the third largest planet in our solar system, a gas giant because it hardly possesses any solid surface along with a cloud top temperature, nearly -215 degree Celsius.
 Uranus has at least 21 moons out of which Miranda is the strangest one.
 Uranus is an atmospheric planet and static in its topographical features.

-Vedic information - Uranus is a passive planet which depends on Saturn for its activities.
+Science of Vedic astrology - Uranus is a passive planet which depends on Saturn for its activities.
 If we smoke that ruins our health, but Uranus smokes to save the Earth as well as other planets from destruction at the cost of its own health.
 In fact, Uranus is meant for said purpose amongst the planets in the universe and likewise the lungs of a human body where gaseous exchange takes place, Uranus has taken up the job like lungs of the entire solar system.
 Whatever the obnoxious gaseous waste come out from the combustion of the Sun, move around the solar system by means of solar wind, are usually dragged by Uranus to ensure a conducive environment in space as well for the convenient movement of other celestial bodies.
 Uranus thus, plays the noble role as a scavenging planet in the solar system.
 The most important function of Uranus is to keep inflow of sun-rays balanced into the Earth by selective antagonism to Mars, which is the carrier of sunlight on Earth.
 The fact seems to be incredible, but it happens with the theory of conversion of energy into different forms which we deal with scientific studies.
 Uranus stimulates urge to thrive in human.

 Neptune is the eighth nearest planet from the Sun and was discovered on, September 23, 1846; composed of rock, atmosphere and ice in its topography.
 The planet has eight (8) known moons out of which Triton is the largest.
 Triton is the coldest celestial body with gaseous nitrogen in our solar system ever been noticed, where surface temperature is about -235 degree Celsius.
 Neptune orbits the Sun once every 165 years.
 Seasons in Neptune last for an incredible span of 41 years.